Covid 19 coronavirus: Jacinda Ardern's big call tomorrow - ready for alert level 2?

 Good weather at the weekend had Aucklanders flocking to Tamaki Drive and surfers crowded Lyall Bay in Wellington - prompting concerns about the public's willingness for physical distancing, even while still at level 3.

-But barring a spike in numbers today and tomorrow, a move to level 2 next week looks increasingly likely as New Zealand is still on course on its path to eliminate Covid-19.
+But barring a spike in numbers today and tomorrow, a move to level 2 this week looks increasingly likely as New Zealand is still on course on its path to eliminate Covid-19.

+The New Zealand situation - we have now just 103 cases - contrasts with those in the US and UK.
+The number of global cases is set to hit 4 million today, and there have been 276,000 deaths.

+In the UK, there have been 31,500 deaths, with lockdown continuing, and over-60s warned they might not be able to travel overseas for a year.

 READ MORE: